Written by: Greg Ellifritz

 Two ankle holsters that I can highly recommend are the Galco ankle glove and the DeSantis Die Hard ankle holster.
 I’ve carried both extensively and both have performed well.

 Spare Ammunition- While speedloaders (or moon clips) will undoubtedly provide the fastest revolver reloads, they don’t allow for “tactical” loading of fewer than an entire cylinder full of rounds.
 They are also fairly bulky to carry.
 Most people who carry .38 snubs, do so because they don’t expect to need a lot of ammo or a fast reload.
 For those folks, (me included) a speed strip will work much better.
 The speed strips are a little slower, but carry very flat in a pocket.

 Bianchi first invented the speed strip.
 Their product is still available and works well, but you are limited to five or six shot versions.
-Tuff products has refined the original design with their Quick Strips.
+Tuff Products has refined the original design with their Quick Strips.
 They make different colors and sizes from five to 10 rounds.
 I’ve found the Quick strips to be a little more durable as well.

-I carry an eight round Quick Strip loaded with five rounds as spare ammo for my snub.
+I carry an eight round Quick Strip loaded with four or five rounds as spare ammo for my snub.
 You can try it yourself, but I’ve found that having a gap between every two rounds on the strip makes loading much smoother and faster.
 I leave one space empty at the end of the strip that I can use as a hand hold if I grab the strip the “wrong way.”
 This essentially makes the strip ambidextrous.
 I then have two rounds together and a space.
 If I need the fastest reload, I’ll load those two and then close the cylinder and resume firing.
 If I have more time, I can then load the other three rounds.
 Check out the photo for an illustration of what I am saying: